-Dog bite injuries are extremely common in the United States, and according to DogsBite.org approximately 4.5 million Americans experience a dog bite or dog attack every year.
+Dog bite injuries are extremely common in the United States, and according to DogsBite.org, approximately 4.5 million people in this country experience a dog bite or dog attack every year.

 Take the story of Mark Roberts, a 58-year-old Pierce County resident who was recently featured in a Seattle Times article about innocent victims of police dog bites.
 According to the article, one individual Pierce County Sheriff’s Department K-9 Officer has cost the county $352,500 in lawsuit settlement payments since 2010.

 Roberts was standing in his own driveway in 2008 when Vasko, the Pierce County Sheriff’s Department K-9 Officer, attacked him out of nowhere.
 He suffered extensive injuries to his arm and leg.
 He filed a federal lawsuit against Pierce County and his claim was settled for $350,000.